 WE ARE ESSENTIAL SERVICES: OPEN FOR ONSITE ACU, CHIRO, FST, MASSAGE & PHYSIO

 The heart of the physiotherapy profession ... is understanding how and why movement and function take place.
-Physiotherapists are highly skilled and autonomous health professionals who provide safe, quality client-centred physiotherapy through a commitment to service availability, accessibility and excellence.
+Physiotherapists are highly skilled and autonomous health professionals who provide safe, quality client-centered physiotherapy through a commitment to service availability, accessibility and excellence.
 The profession is shaped by scientific evidence and the education and competencies of the physiotherapists delivering the services.
 Physiotherapy is grounded in the belief that, to be effective, its services must respond to the changing needs of populations and our health system.
 A physiotherapist’s practice may involve clients of all ages in a variety of settings providing health services in many contexts from wellness, health promotion and prevention, acute care and rehabilitation, to disability and disease management.
 Physiotherapy is a primary care, autonomous, client-focused health profession dedicated to improving quality of life by:

 Physiotherapy is anchored in movement sciences and aims to enhance or restore function of multiple body systems.
 The profession is committed to health, lifestyle and quality of life.
 This holistic approach incorporates a broad range of physical and physiological therapeutic interventions and aids including but not limited to multiple manual techniques such as Mulligans, McKenzie, muscle energy technique, joint mobilization, soft tissue massage, myofascial release, soft tissue cupping, ultrasound and electrical modalities.